Unlimited-Works/helloworld/README.md

 # unlimited works
-### added a web service use finatra
+### web service:
-## run finatra service:
+## run finatra service -
 1. use sbt command in project root dictionary, input keys
-2. >project web
+2. >project webFinatra
 3. >run
+4. use localhost:9999/hi?name=foo on browser test is it work.

+## run playframwork -
+1. sbt
+2. >project webPlay
+3. >run
-4. use localhoast:9999/hi?name=foo on browser test is it work.
+4. use http://localhost:9000/signin on browser test is it work.